Total Pageviews

 Growing Forests

 The carbon content of organic material, wood included, is about 50% of the dry weight of that material.
-If an organism is 80% water, 20% dry matter, then it's carbon content is about 10% (of its wet weight).
+If an plant is 80% water, 20% dry matter, then it's carbon content is about 10% (of its wet weight).
 The cutting down of the forests of the world has released a large amount of carbon into the atmosphere and this carbon would be rapidly taken up by letting the forests grow again.
 In this way, tropical forests could be a huge carbon sink if allowed to regrow.
 The only way a mature tropical forest will continue to sequester carbon is if it contains swamps as detailed above.
 Of course another way is to selectively log tropical forests (at a rate that doesn't imperil their survival) and to use the wood in long lasting buildings, furniture etc. New trees grow where the old ones are harvested and a mature tropical forest then becomes a carbon sink.

 In temperate forests, the humus builds and builds, depositing more and more organic material in the ground.
-When temperate forests are clear felled, agriculture can carry on for far longer than in the tropics before the soil is exhausted.
-Temperate forests can continue to sequester carbon even after they are mature with respect to the total mass of live vegetation they contain.
+When temperate forests are clear felled, agriculture can carry on for far longer than in the tropics, before the soil is exhausted.
+Temperate forests can continue to sequester carbon even after they are mature (with respect to the total mass of live vegetation they contain).
 The re-establishment of temperate forests not only would sequester considerable carbon but continue to sequester carbon when the forest is mature.
 It is a bit rich for northern hemisphere countries to complain about the destruction of tropical forest when they have decimated their own forests.

 Permafrost